 So you’re finally ready to try cannabis for the first time, or maybe the last time you smoked was 20 years ago and you’re ready to start back up.
 Either way, the very idea may seem a bit scary with all the rumors about the strength of weed today and NY Times columnists losing their marbles for hours on end.
 Where the hell do you start and how do you smoke weed safely?
-We can help make your first cannabis experience more enjoyable.
+I can help make your first cannabis experience more enjoyable.

-Unless you seek specific therapeutic benefits, in which case you should reference our cbd guide, you are likely looking to catch a pleasurable buzz.
+Unless you seek specific therapeutic benefits, in which case you should reference my cbd guide, you are likely looking to catch a pleasurable buzz.
 As easy as that may sound, the cannabis market has significantly evolved over the past several years and the options can be daunting to navigate.
-In this guide we will help you determine the appropriate strain, dosage, and consumption method for a positive first-time experience.
+In this guide I will help you determine the appropriate strain, dosage, and consumption method for a positive first-time experience.

-Although it’s tempting to simply eat a cannabis-infused brownie, we don’t recommend doing so.
+Although it’s tempting to simply eat a cannabis-infused brownie, I don’t recommend doing so.
 The effects associated with ingested cannabis have a delayed onset time, last much longer than the other consumption methods (anywhere from 4 to 8+ hours), and can be significantly more intense.

 The recommended consumption method for novice users is either smoking or vaporizing cannabis; the reason being that dosage control is relatively easy compared to other consumption methods.
 Smoking cannabis is the traditional method and involves inhaling the smoke released by the heated buds.

 You can pack a one hitter pipe or roll it into a joint.
 A bong is another alternative and will result in the smoothest hit as the smoke is filtered through water prior to being inhaled, but the intensity of a bong hit is not recommended for novice users.
-If you find the effects of smoking cannabis to be too intense, we suggest vaporization as a more mild alternative.
+If you find the effects of smoking cannabis to be too intense, I suggest vaporization as a more mild alternative.

-For those looking to avoid the potential respiratory irritation caused by smoking, we recommend vaporizing for the first time.
+For those looking to avoid the potential respiratory irritation caused by smoking, I recommend vaporizing for the first time.
 A vaporizer is a device that heats cannabis buds and/or concentrates to a specific (lower) temperature, which causes the cannabinoids (beneficial compounds like THC and CBD) stored in the plant’s trichomes to evaporate into a gas without combusting any plant material.
-In our experience, vaporization provides a more forgiving, manageable, and mild high than smoking cannabis.
+In my experience, vaporization provides a more forgiving, manageable, and mild high than smoking cannabis.